Data Protection Policy of SQUARE Consulting AG

 1. Controller / Data Protection Officer / Representative

-Unless specifically otherwise indicated, SQUARE Consulting GmbH, Bahnhofstrasse 24, 8001 Zurich, Switzerland is the “controller” of data processing carried out by us.
-If you have data protection related concerns, you can inform us regarding all companies of the SQUARE Group using the following contact details: SQUARE Consulting GmbH, Datenschutzbeauftragter (Data Protection Officer), Bahnhofstrasse 24, 8001 Zurich, Switzerland, Tel.: +41 (0)44 586 56 06 E-Mail: info@square-Consulting.ch, Website: www. square-Consulting.ch.
+Unless specifically otherwise indicated, SQUARE Consulting AG, Bahnhofstrasse 24, 8001 Zurich, Switzerland is the “controller” of data processing carried out by us.
+If you have data protection related concerns, you can inform us regarding all companies of the SQUARE Group using the following contact details: SQUARE Consulting AG, Datenschutzbeauftragter (Data Protection Officer), Bahnhofstrasse 24, 8001 Zurich, Switzerland, Tel.: +41 (0)44 586 56 06 E-Mail: firstname.lastname@example.org, Website: www. square-consulting.ch.

 Our data protection representative in the EU to be addressed in accordance with Art.
 27 GDPR by supervisory authorities and data subjects for all matters in connection with EU data protection legislation is: VGS Datenschutzpartner UG, Am Kaiserkai 69, 20457 Hamburg, Germany, email@example.com.